1. Why China? The Supplier Landscape for DTC Dropshipping

 Jingsourcing

-Business model: Clients submit product requirements to Jingsourcing, and their team identifies suitable factories, obtains quotes, manages sampling, oversees production, conducts quality inspections, and arranges shipping.
-They charge a service fee (typically a percentage of the order value or a flat project fee).
+How it works: you send them product requirements, their team identifies factories, gets quotes, manages sampling, runs QC, and handles shipping.
+They charge a service fee — usually a percentage of order value or a flat project rate.

 Pros